KAREN CHIA-LING HO

 Winner of the prestigious Renee Fleming Award from the Eastman School of Music, soprano Karen Chia-ling Ho began her musical career at the age of six singing in the Taipei Hua-Hsin Children's Choir of Taiwan.

 Recent and upcoming: Ms. Ho was presented in concert with the National Orchestra of Taiwan in San Jose; sang a role debut in the title role of Tosca in Hong Kong; and was guest soloist in Mozart's Requiem with Philharmonia Orchestra of New York at Lincoln Center.
 In the 2019-20 season she made her Metropolitan Opera debut as Meretaten in Akhnaten and an Apparition as the "Crowned Child" in Macbeth.
 She sang her first Madama Butterfly with Hawaii Opera Theater in the spring of 2022 and returns to San Francisco Opera reprising the role of Princes Jia in Dream of the Red Chamber, a role she created and debuted with the company.
-She will return to San Francisco for the 2022-23 season.
+She will return to San Francisco for the 2022-23 season to cover the title role in Madama Butterfly.

 Ms Ho made her debut with the San Francisco Opera in a world première of Dream of the Red Chamber by Bright Sheng as Princess Jia and made her Carnegie Hall debut with the American Symphony Orchestra in Krenek's Der Diktator under the baton of Leon Botstein.
 She reprised her role in Dream of the Red Chamber with the Hong Kong Arts Festival and during the 2017-18 season she toured China with a number of performances throughout mainland China of Dream of the Red Chamber.
 She sang the role of Violetta in La traviata with the Philharmonia Orchestra of New York at Rose Theater, Lincoln Center.